eXascaleInfolab/PyExPool/README.md

 A Lightweight Multi-Process Execution Pool to schedule Jobs execution with *per-job timeout*, optionally grouping them into Tasks and specifying optional execution parameters considering NUMA architecture:

 - automatic CPU affinity management and maximization of the dedicated CPU cache for a worker process
+- automatic rescheduling of the worker processes and modification of their queue parameters on parameterized low memory condition for the in-RAM computations (requires [psutil](https://pypi.python.org/pypi/psutil), can be disabled)
+- chained termination of dependent worker processes and jobs rescheduling to satisfy timeout and memory limit constraints
 - timeout per each Job (it was the main initial motivation to implement this module, because this feature is not provided by any Python implementation out of the box)
 - onstart/ondone callbacks, ondone is called only on successful completion (not termination) for both Jobs and Tasks (group of jobs)
 - stdout/err output, which can be redirected to any custom file or PIPE